eric-therond-sonarsource/toolbox/README.md

 ```
 node securitystandards.js
 ```
-open dashboard.html with your favorite internet browser.
+And next open dashboard.html with your favorite internet browser.